arvidn/libtorrent/trunk/docs/dht_sec.rst

 rationale
 ---------

-The choice of using CRC32 instead of a more traditional cryptographic hash function is justified primarily of these reasons:
+The choice of using CRC32C instead of a more traditional cryptographic hash function is justified primarily of these reasons:

 1. it is a fast function
 2. produces well distributed results
 3. there is no need for the hash function to be one-way (the input set is so small that any hash function could be reversed).
+4. CRC32C (Castagnoli) is supported in hardware by SSE 4.2, which can significantly speed up computation

-There are primarily two tests run on SHA-1 and CRC32 to establish the distribution of results.
+There are primarily two tests run on SHA-1 and CRC32C to establish the distribution of results.
 The first one is the number of bits in the output set that contain every possible combination of bits.
-The CRC function has a longer such prefix in its output than SHA-1.
+The CRC32C function has a longer such prefix in its output than SHA-1.
 This means nodes will still have well uniformly distributed IDs, even when IP addresses in use are not uniformly distributed.